 I also write.
 I absolutely love to write, but for some reason, I care more that my writing is good (I’m trying to care less), so I use painting to get me tuned in to a slower pace.
 Then I go play with my writing.

 Reading… I’m creating in my imagination, so it still counts?
 Right?
 My absolute favorite slow-paced indulgence is to spend a whole day on the sofa (preferably in pajamas) with the fire on, a great book, and endless cups of herbal tea.
-“Candy books” are my favorite for this.
+“Candy books” are my favorite for this practice.
 Books where you know it’s all going to end well; everybody is lovely except that one person you know you are meant to hate, and there is a bit of conflict to keep you reading.
 Anything by Nora Roberts is a big yes from me.

 I also love books that challenge me and make me wish I’d written them; Annie Proulx’s writing is beautiful, and The Shipping News is one of my favorite books.
 Delia Owens’ Where the Crawdads Sing is another binge-worth beauty, with writing so gorgeous you can almost taste it.
 If non-fiction is more your thing, then I highly recommend Jane Alexander’s Spirit of the Home.
 Jane really understands the introvert’s need for slow-paced living and the sanctuary of our homes.